 CUMULATIVE STATS:

-- Number of US States represented: 14 (New York, Illinois, Washington, Texas, Michigan, California, Iowa, Colorado, Connecticut, Kentucky, Louisiana, Wisconsin, Florida, Virginia)
+- Number of US States represented: 15 + District of Columbia (New York, Illinois, Washington, Texas, Michigan, California, Iowa, Colorado, Connecticut, Kentucky, Louisiana, Wisconsin, Florida, Virginia, North Carolina)

-- Number of countries represented: 16 (USA, China, Singapore, Japan, Malaysia, Germany, Canada, Spain, Brazil, United Arab Emirates, Australia, Saudi Arabia, Russia, Taiwan, Hong Kong, South Africa)
+- Number of countries represented: 18 (USA, China, Singapore, Japan, Malaysia, Germany, Canada, Spain, Brazil, United Arab Emirates, Australia, Saudi Arabia, Russia, Taiwan, Hong Kong, South Africa, Chile, Kuwait)

 - Number of continents represented: 6 (North America, South America, Asia, Europe, Australia, Africa)